browserengineering/book/book/accessibility.md

 ::: {.further}

-Of course, a real browser needs change quite a bit more colors than our browser---scroll bars, input elements, menus, and so on.
 The browser should really not be changing colors on unsuspecting pages.
 For example, it'll likely have terrible accessibility outcomes!
 Instead web pages [indicate support][dark-mode-post] for dark mode using the `color-scheme` [`meta` tag][meta-tag] or [CSS